-If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and the HACB will rate partially assisted projects on the percent of units assisted.
-Projects with the lowest percent of assisted units will receive the highest score.
+If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and

-Projects with less than twenty-five (25%) percent of the units assisted will be rated higher than projects with twenty-five (25%) percent of the units assisted.
-In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services,
+In order to promote partially assisted projects, projects where less than twenty-five (25%) percent of the units will be assisted will be rated higher than projects where twenty-five (25%) percent or more of the units will be assisted.
+In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, the PHA will rate partially assisted projects on the percentage of units assisted.
+Projects with the lowest percentage of assisted units will receive the highest score.